-What it Takes to See a Man’s Feelings?
-They say that men don’t feel; that we are stoic, strong and reserved; that we hide our own feelings so we can play games with the feelings of others.
+What does it take to see a man’s feelings?
+They say that men don’t feel; that we are stoic, strong, and reserved; that we hide our own feelings so we can play games with the feelings of others.

 The media says we do, it must be true.
 Cultural stereotypes say we do, it must be true.
 Some women think it’s true.
 Some men will try and convince you it’s true.
 Yet the truth is a fickle thing handed a mask and told to be what it is not.